olagood/drastikbot/README.md

 ## License

-This project is licensed under the GNU General Public License Version 3 - see the [COPYING](COPYING) file for details
+This project is licensed under the GNU Affero General Public License Version 3 ONLY - see the [COPYING](COPYING) file for details.